klin99/creditcarddatasql/README.md

 # Compares the average total transaction amount between graduate and post-graduate clients.
 # This script is designed for cleaning and extracting insights from the credit card customer dataset and can serve as a reference for similar data analysis projects.

-# These questions help our client understand their target's demographics and spending amount.
-We also get to directly compare graduates and post graduates.
-The parameters of what we measure can be changed (for example if the client wants to focus on married instead of single, high school graduates instead of those with higher education, and specific income categories.
+# These inquiries facilitate a comprehension of our client's target demographics and expenditure patterns.
+Additionally, they allow for a direct comparison between graduates and postgraduates.
+It's important to note that we can adjust the parameters of our measurements as per the client's preferences, such as shifting the focus from singles to married individuals, transitioning from higher education to high school graduates, and specifying income categories.